-Of Muirfield and/or Gullane.
-Possibly married (1748) to Lillias Steuart, daughter of Sir John Steuart, 2nd Bart of Allanbank.
+Of Muirfield and Gullane.
+Married (1748) to Lillias Steuart, daughter of Sir John Steuart, 2nd Bart of Allanbank, and Margaret Ker.
 A sometime woollen-draper in Edinburgh.
-Joint-manager (1762-1766), with Robert Herries (1730-1815), of Herries, Cochrane & Co. (the London branch of John Coutts & Co.) on Jeffrey Square.1
+Joint-manager (1762-1766), with Robert Herries (1730-1815), of Herries, Cochrane & Co. (the London branch of John Coutts & Co.) on Jeffrey Square.

-Cochrane is first mentioned in Boswell's journals on November 26, 1762 when Boswell went to see him in London to get his £25 allowance from home.
-Boswell met with Cochrane on several further occasions during his 1762-63 stay in London, including on May 15, 1763 when the two went together to hear Dr. Blair preach.
+Cochrane is first mentioned in Boswell's journals on November 26, 1762, when Boswell went to see him in London to get his £25 allowance from home.
+Boswell met with Cochrane on several further occasions during his 1762-63 stay in London, including on May 15, 1763, when the two went together to hear Dr Blair preach.